 Weed management programs

-The plant policies are adopted by the Minister for Environment and Water for the management of plants declared under the Landscape South Australia Act 2019 and for some plants that are not declared.
+Plant policies are used to manage plants declared under the Landscape South Australia Act 2019, and some plants that are not declared.

 Control programs